 As I mature, and as my confidence in Christ grows, I have come to learn that the people in my life who truly understand me are a gift and those relationships must be treasured.

 My past place of faith used to say I was one of those “creative types” you know, the one whose head is dangling off of their shoulders.
 I was directed that it was my job to screw it on right. (can I just say in my defense that I have completed the right brain left brain test and I was exactly 50/50!!!)

-I’m going to cry at least three times in a conversation and not be embarrassed, I’m going to draw the truth out, i hate pretense, and I spout off dreams like a lottery winner scratches away.
+I’m going to cry at least three times in a conversation and not be embarrassed.
+I’m going to draw the truth out.
+I hate pretense and I spout off dreams like a lottery winner scratching their way to freedom.
 One day there will be a winner, despite all the “try agains!”

 I have really blossomed in the last year, (most of the blossoming happened in my teens, but emotional blossoming is contributed to my 30’s) God has gifted me with pastors who see my creativity as a gift, not a threat.
 They embrace every ounce of who I am and encourage me that my uniqueness and intensity fits into the very “Mosaic” of God’s plan.
 I have in-laws and family who see further down my road than I do, helping me shovel through the road blocks, supporting who I am and my dreams.
 I have friends, my besties, who hang on my every word, they never feel threatened by me, they welcome my tears, heck they cry with me and cheer me on from every corner, their friendship is such a gift.

-It’s ironic I’m blogging this, because I was just saying to him last night how Corny I thought it was when people use their facebook status’s to send a love letter to their spouse and here I am forced to either explode with what is in me, or write it out.
+It’s ironic I’m blogging this… because I was just saying to him last night how corny I thought it was when people use their facebook status’s to send a love letter to their spouse and now, here I am, forced to either explode with what is in me or write it out.

-I write it out, I will shout it out THAT I LOVE MY MAN and my 30’s!!!!!
+I write it out.
+I will shout it out THAT I LOVE MY MAN and I love my 30’s!!!!!